-W. Matt Ralls was elected a Director of our general partner in September 2004.
+W. Matt Ralls was elected a Director of Enterprise Parent's general partner in September 2004.
 Mr. Ralls served as a Director of GulfTerra's general partner from May 2003 to September 2004 and is the Senior Vice President and Chief Financial Officer of GlobalSantaFe, an international contract drilling company.
 From 1997 to 2001, he was Vice President, Chief Financial Officer, and Treasurer of Global Marine, Inc. Previously, he served as Executive Vice President, Chief Financial Officer, and Director of Kelley Oil and Gas Corporation and as Vice President of Capital Markets and Corporate Development for The Meridian Resource Corporation before joining Global Marine.
 He spent the first 17 years of his career in commercial banking at the senior management level.
-Mr. Ralls serves as Chairman of our general partner's Audit and Conflicts Committee and is a member of our general partner's Governance Committee.
+Mr. Ralls is a member of Enterprise Parent's general partner's Audit and Conflicts Committee and serves as Chairman of Enterprise Parent's general partner's Governance Committee.

-Richard S. Snell was elected a Director of our general partner in June 2000.
+Richard S. Snell was elected a Director of Enterprise Parent's general partner in June 2000.
 Mr. Snell was an attorney with the Snell & Smith, P.C. law firm in Houston, Texas from the founding of the firm in 1993 until May 2000.
 Since May 2000, he has been a partner with the law firm of Thompson & Knight LLP in Houston, Texas.
 Mr. Snell is also a certified public accountant.
-Mr. Snell is a member of our general partner's Governance Committee.
+Mr. Snell is a member of Enterprise Parent's general partner's Governance Committee.

-Richard H. Bachmann was elected Executive Vice President, Chief Legal Officer and Secretary of our general partner and EPCO in January 1999.
-Mr. Bachmann served as a Director of our general partner from June 2000 to January 2004.
-Mr. Bachmann has served as a Director of the general partner of our operating partnership since December 2003, and has served as Executive Vice President, Chief Legal Officer and Secretary of the general partner of Enterprise GP Holdings since August 2005.
+Richard H. Bachmann was elected Executive Vice President, Chief Legal Officer and Secretary of Enterprise Parent's general partner and EPCO in January 1999.
+Mr. Bachmann served as a director of Enterprise Parent's general partner from June 2000 to January 2004.

-Michael A. Creel was elected an Executive Vice President of our general partner and EPCO in February 2001, having served as a Senior Vice President of our general partner and EPCO since November 1999.
+Michael A. Creel was elected an Executive Vice President of Enterprise Parent's general partner and EPCO in February 2001, having served as a Senior Vice President of Enterprise Parent's general partner and EPCO since November 1999.
 In June 2000, Mr. Creel, a certified public accountant, assumed the role of Chief Financial Officer of our general partner and EPCO along with his other responsibilities.
-Mr. Creel has served as a Director of the general partner of our operating partnership since December 2003, and has served as President and Chief Executive Officer and a Director of the general partner of Enterprise GP Holdings since August 2005.
-In addition, Mr. Creel was appointed to the board of directors of Edge Petroleum Corporation (a publicly traded oil and natural gas exploration and production company) in October 2005.